 14. Dosa Mastiff

-Highlights: Affectionate, Sweet-tempered, Dominant.
+Highlights: Affectionate, Sweet, Calm

 Malaysia is not an Asian country you would think of for having unique and exotic dog breeds.
 Though the country doesn’t have many internationally famous dog breeds, they have dogs popular within the country.

-Highlights: Intelligent, Alert, Active.
+Highlights: Intelligent, Alert, Active

-Although still considered relatively rare, the Telomian is the most famous and popular dog breed to hail from Malaysia.
+Although still considered relatively rare, the Telomian is the most famous and popular dog breed to come from Malaysia.
 In fact, this is the only homegrown Malaysian dog to live outside of the country.

 In the 1960’s, anthropologist Orville Elliot discovered this breed and brought them back to the United States.
 By 1970, the Telomian Dog Club of America was established and breeders started producing more dogs.